daisybio/BiGAnts-PyPI-package/README.md

 ```python
 AssertionError: bad probability update
 ```
+It can mean one of the following issues:
-Then repeat the analysis with th = 0, e.g.:
+1. The setting of the algorithm is way to restrictive for your problem.
+You can try to fix it by repeating the analysis with th = 0, or even th = -1 e.g.:

 ```python
 model = BiGAnts(GE,G,L_g_min,L_g_max)
 solution,scores= model.run_search(th = 0)

 ```
+2. Otherwise, the problem might be related to the way you have processed your data.
+Please make sure that you do not have not expressed genes for the magority of the patients, that you log2 or even log10 scaled your values.

 ## Cite
 BiGants was developed by the [Big Data in BioMedicine group](biomedical-big-data.de) and [Computational Systems Medicine group](https://compsysmed.de/) at [Chair of Experimental Bioinformatics](https://www.baumbachlab.net/).